How to write an Arch program

 Including tx_hex is a convention, not a requirement.

-Program invocation can be paid for by another source, although in the majority of cases it is most practical to have caller be prepared to pay this.
+Program invocation can be paid for by another source, although in the majority of cases it is most practical to have the caller be prepared to pay this.

-We then check whether the length of the new data that we wish to pass to the program exceeds the length that is stored within the existing account's data (ie, the program state) by comparing byte lengths.
+We check whether the length of the new data that we wish to pass to the program exceeds the length that is stored within the existing account's data (ie, the program state) by comparing byte lengths.

-Read more about .realloc zero-initialization.
+Read more about memory reallocation and zero-initialization.

 let data_len = account.data.try_borrow().unwrap().len();